-Space is one of the most coveted elements on an aircraft and an aircraft such as the space-efficient Boeing 747-8 already covered up for that.
-But, if an Aeroloft were to be integrated into this already spacious aircraft, wouldn’t it be luxury beyond imagination?
-Well, Boeing collaborated with Greenpoint Technologies of Kirkland, Washington to build an Aeroloft that provides 393 square feet of additional cabin space, bringing the VIP-configured 747-8 to a total of 5,179 square feet of cabin space.
-The Aeroloft has been built specifically for the BBJ 747-8 and is located above the main cabin between the upper deck and tail of the aeroplane.
+Space is one of the most coveted elements on an aircraft, and an aircraft such as the space-efficient Boeing 747-8 already covered up for that.
+If an Aeroloft were to be integrated into this already spacious aircraft, wouldn’t it be luxury beyond imagination?
+Well, Boeing collaborated with Greenpoint Technologies of Kirkland, Washington, to build an Aeroloft that provides 393 square feet of additional cabin space, bringing the VIP-configured 747-8 to a total of 5,179 square feet of cabin space.
+The Aeroloft has been built specifically for the BBJ 747-8 and is located above the main cabin between the airplane’s upper deck and tail.
 Eight private sleeping berths and a changing room ensure a comfortable rest area during flight.

-The BBJ 747-8 was inaugurated in a small ceremony in Wichita with the airplane’s undisclosed customer and was flown to Germany for completion of its VIP interior.
-Looks like there is a lot of demand for extra space as nine 747-8s have already been sold to Head-of-State customers.
+The BBJ 747-8 was inaugurated in a small ceremony in Wichita with the airplane’s undisclosed customer and flown to Germany to complete its VIP interior.
+It looks like there is a lot of demand for extra space as nine 747-8s have already been sold to Head-of-State customers.
 The aircraft is scheduled to enter service in 2014.